 After booking a flight and a Las Vegas hotel, you’ve likely already spent a significant amount of your hard-earned, to-be-spent-on-vacation dollars.
 So, don’t gamble away your vacation.
-Make your Sin City stay a “sure fire bet” by stepping out of the casino with my six suggestions of things to do in Las Vegas besides gambling for first-time visitors.
+Make your Sin City stay a “sure fire bet” by stepping out of the casino with my five suggestions of things to do in Las Vegas besides gambling for first-time visitors.

 Walk The Las Vegas Strip

 Acquaint yourself with Las Vegas, its hotels, casinos, and people with a stroll down the infamous Vegas Strip.
 Between the people watching, street performers, and the dancing Bellagio fountain, there is plenty to see without setting foot inside a casino.